 - Odors.
 Mechanical air purifiers that can only filter particles cannot remove unpleasant odors at all.
 People therefore often use carbon filters to remove smells, though of course, they cannot remove all of them.

-Drawbacks to using activated carbon
+Drawbacks to using activated carbon filters

 - Filter replacement.
 Replacing saturated carbon filters may become inconvenient and expensive.
 It can also be a hard to determine when your carbon filter needs replacing as there are no visible signs when it is fully saturated.
 You just have to guess or rely on the manufacturer’s replacement recommendations.